ikyilmaz/1000kitap-clone-rest-api/README.md

 $ npm start
 ```

-Verify the deployment by navigating to your server address in your preferred browser.
+> Verify by navigating to your server address in your preferred browser.

 ```sh
 http://localhost:8000